d33pcode/spaghettidevops/content/post/data-integration-with-your-own-fluent-plugin.md

 Few notes about the previous snippet:

 1. while instanciating the socket with our mysql server, we use the `@@mysql_user`, `@@mysql_password` and `@@mysql_database` class variables, don't forget to add them after class definition.
 2. the query we're doing actually depends on the database schema.
-In the example provided, we have a `Email` table, containing at least two colums:
+In the example provided, we have an `Email` table, containing at least two colums:

   1. `address` (`varchar(255)`): email address string
   2. `status` (`int(1)`): email address status: